pushtechnology/diffusion-benchmark-suite/README.md

 track the outstanding messages.
 To prevent this space being completely consumed you need to configure an additional setting on the server `diffusion.timeout.tick=-1`.
-This can be done by adding it as a `-D` flag in the diffusion.sh file of the server you are running the test against.
+This can be done by adding it as a `-D` flag in the `diffusion.sh` file of the server you are running the experiment against.

 #### Control Client Throughput + Latency